benjymous/annotations/sandman/sandman.31.md

        A dispatch from San Francisco says that Joshua A. Norton dropped dead at the corner of California and Dupont streets, in that city, Thursday night.
 Norton was an Englishman, well-educated, and presumably of respectable antecedents.
-Drifiting to California in the early flush times, nobody knows when he gradually sunk into vagrency and lunacy.
+Drifting to California in the early flush times, nobody knows when he gradually sunk into vagrancy and lunacy.
 His dementia was of a mild and harmless type, his ruling idea being that he was Emperor of the world [sic].
-Clad in semi-military toggery, much the worce for wear, and bedizened with tarnished goldlace, "Emperor Norton" was one of the noted characters of San Francisco.
+Clad in semi-military toggery, much the worse for wear, and bedizened with tarnished goldlace, "Emperor Norton" was one of the noted characters of San Francisco.
 He subsisted wholly on the bounty of the prodigal [in its sense of "extravagant"] citizens of the place, and levied tribute with the humility and pertinacity of a citizen-Emperor.
-Among the old Californians there were not a few who humored the old vagrant's fancy, and gave him a quarter of a dolllar when pressing needs compelled him to remind his subjects that "The Imperial Treasury was in pressing need of funds" as the old man usually put the case in some such manner as this.
+Among the old Californians there were not a few who humored the old vagrant's fancy, and gave him a quarter of a dollar when pressing needs compelled him to remind his subjects that "The Imperial Treasury was in pressing need of funds" as the old man usually put the case in some such manner as this.
 In seasons of popular commotion, he was accustomed to fulminate proclamations, duly signed